smartinternz02/SPSGP-90340-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # kotlin-projects
-SPSGP-90340-Virtual-Internship---Android-Application-Development-Using-Kotlin
+SPSGP-90340-Virtual-Internship---Android-Application-Development-Using-Kotlin/n
-Kotlin projects attached in google intern in assosciate with Smartinternz Virtual Internship - Android Application Development Using Kotlin
+Kotlin projects attached in google intern in assosciate with Smartinternz/n Virtual Internship - Android Application Development Using Kotlin/n

 This repository contains the Project 2 (Grocery App) which was assigned as a internship project by SmartInternz Android Application Development Using Kotlin Internship